umdevclub/umdevclub-old.github.io/wiki/index.md

-# Canadian University Software Engineering Conference
+# .devClub - University of Manitoba

 ## Section 1